anjalips1/bookcrud/README.md

   that error message.

 # Setup and run application
-1.install the required packages
+1.install the required packages by running the following command in terminal:-
     npm i
-2. run the application
+2. run the application by running the command in terminal:- npm start
-    npm start